-Buying a house for the first time is overwhelming, exhausting, and, in this hot seller’s market, frustrating.
+Buying a house for the first time is overwhelming, exhausting, and frustrating in this hot seller’s market.
 After all, it is unchartered waters.

 1. There Are Many Ways to Buy a Property

-Usually, first-time homebuyers look for market listings or reach out to brokers and agents to help them find a house.
+Usually, first-time homebuyers look for market listings or contact brokers and agents to help them find a house.
 The problem with this is others are doing the same thing.
 When the market is hot, which means there could be more takers than supply, relying on these listings alone can already put one at a disadvantage.

 Selling them at auctions allows lenders to dispose of the houses quickly while raising enough money to recoup at least the principal balance.
 Houses sold here are often cheap, but lenders often sell them as is.
 Thus, homebuyers must be prepared to spend more on repairs.

-Here’s another option for a first-time homebuyer: they can approach real estate companies that buy homes for sale fast.
+Here’s another option for first-time homebuyers: they can quickly approach real estate companies that buy homes for sale.
 This arrangement encourages homeowners who want to let go of their assets for whatever reason, including avoiding foreclosure, by extending the best cash offer depending on the property value.

 Because of the high turnover of these homes, these houses may not end up on the market listing.
-Homebuyers instead can talk to them about their desired property, so that once it’s available, the company can contact them immediately.
+Homebuyers can talk to them about their desired property so that the company can contact them immediately once it’s available.

 2. They Can Consider Other Types of Loans